maco4457/PPL-Paper/presentation.md

 #Definitions#
--Dynamically Typed: types are checked during runtime -Statically  Typed: types are checked at compile/interpretation time
+- Dynamically Typed: types are checked during runtime
+- Statically  Typed: types are checked at compile/interpretation time

 #Duck Typing#
 "If it walks like a duck, talks like a duck..."
 A duck-typed language is dynamic and does its type checking at runtime.